REMY: HEAD-FIXED BEHAVIOR AND ELECTROPHYSIOLOGY IN RATS

 Related publications

-In addition, a preprint was published in 2022 and 2 posters presented at SfN 2022:
+A preprint was published in 2022 and 2 posters presented at SfN 2022:

 A methods paper describing all procedures is in preparation.